magepages/mpdocs/docs/abandoned-cart-email/index.md

 #### 2.2 Logs

-This is the place archiving abandoned cart emails which have been sent, including their ID, Subject, Receiver, Coupon, Sequent Number, Sent, Status (Sent / Error) and Action (Preview / Delete, Send Again)
+This is the place archiving abandoned cart emails which have been sent, including their ID, Subject, Receiver, Coupon, Sequent Number, Sent, Status (Sent/ Error) and Action (Preview/ Delete, Send Again)

 From the **Admin panel**, follow ``Marketing > Abandoned Cart Email > Logs``
 ![](https://i.imgur.com/zmKitE3.png)